Oracle Licensing

 Recommendations (EBS, Siebel, PeopleSoft)

 • Maintain vigilant user management: Implement procedures to regularly review and reconcile user counts in each Oracle application with your licensed numbers.
-Remove or end-date inactive users in EBS/PeopleSoft/etc to avoid paying for accounts no one uses.
+Remove or end-date inactive users in EBS/PeopleSoft, etc., to avoid paying for accounts that are no longer in use.
 For user-based licenses (Application Users, Named Users), ensure each actual person is counted only once per the rules and that youโ€™ve purchased enough licenses for peak usage.

 • Track module usage: Keep an internal log of which EBS/PeopleSoft modules or Siebel components you have licensed.
 Configure the software to restrict access to only those modules.
-If a new business needs to use a module you havenโ€™t licensed, go through procurement to get the rights first, rather than piloting it without licenses.
+If a new business needs to use a module that you havenโ€™t licensed, go through procurement to obtain the necessary rights first, rather than piloting it without licenses.
 Oracle software wonโ€™t stop you, but an audit will catch you.
-Itโ€™s wise to run Oracleโ€™s provided usage reports (or LMS scripts in read-only mode) periodically to see if any unlicensed module shows activity.
+Itโ€™s wise to periodically run Oracleโ€™s provided usage reports (or LMS scripts in read-only mode) to check if any unlicensed modules show activity.

 • Beware of indirect access: Analyze any system integrations.
 If third-party systems or customer-facing portals interface with your Oracle apps, count how many end-users indirectly touch Oracle data.
 Those might require licenses as โ€œlegitimate usersโ€ under Oracleโ€™s definitions.
-For instance, a thousand customers using an online portal that pulls data from Siebel or EBS might technically each need a license (or you need a different license metric like a Processor license to cover them).
-Design integrations to minimize unlicensed use, and consult Oracleโ€™s policies on multiplexing.
+For instance, a thousand customers using an online portal that pulls data from Siebel or EBS might technically require each to have a license (or you may need a different license metric, such as a Processor license, to cover them).
+Design integrations to minimize unlicensed use and consult Oracleโ€™s policies on multiplexing.

-• Leverage contract bundles wisely: If Oracle offers a bundled metric (like an enterprise license based on employee count, or a Custom Application Suite covering multiple PeopleSoft modules), evaluate if it simplifies compliance for you.
+• Leverage contract bundles wisely: If Oracle offers a bundled metric (such as an enterprise license based on employee count or a Custom Application Suite covering multiple PeopleSoft modules), evaluate whether it simplifies compliance for you.
 An enterprise metric can sometimes cover usage surges (all-you-can-use within your org size) and avoid nickel-and-diming each module.
-But be cautious: those deals often come at a high price and assume a certain growth.
+However, be cautious: those deals often come at a high price and require a certain level of growth.
 Only go enterprise-wide if you foresee broad usage of most modules โ€“ otherwise, you might overpay.

 Read Oracle Licensing FAQ: EBS, Siebel, JD Edwards, and Primavera.